heptarch/heptarch.github.io/drafts/will.md

 ## Back to philosophy

 So, what does this all tell us?
 Roughly, that
-- the inverse problem simulators have to solve resembles reachability;
+- the inverse problem for influence resembles reachability;
 - under fairly reasonable assumptions, reachability is $\textsf{PSPACE}$-complete;
 - thus, the inverse problem resembles another problem with hard instances.